Go Soo: 1998–2005: Debut and breakout fame

-2006–2008: Military
+2006–2008: Military service

 Go began his two-year mandatory military service on March 2, 2006 and he was assigned as a Civil Service Personnel in Gangnam District, Seoul.
 He was discharged on April 25, 2008, and received recognition for being an outstanding Public Interest Service Personnel.

-2009–present: Comeback
+Since 2009: Comeback

 For his first post-army project, Go surprised fans by choosing a stage play.
 Invited to join the "Best Play Series" by veteran actor Cho Jae-hyun (Jo was his costar in Piano, and the senior colleague he "most respects"), Go made his theater debut as the lead actor in The Return of President Eom, which ran from May 23 to August 3, 2008.

 In 2009, he starred in the dark mystery film White Night, based on the Japanese novel Byakuyakō by Keigo Higashino.
 Go said he was "completely absorbed by the intriguing storyline."
 Go then made his television comeback in the melodrama Will It Snow for Christmas?, a tale of rekindled childhood love penned by renowned TV writer Lee Kyung-hee.
 He described his character as "hurt by love and tries to overcome that pain."

 His next film Haunters, in which he played the only man immune to a psychic's supernatural powers, was a box office hit in 2010.

 On May 13, 2011, he signed under the management of Lee Byung-hun known as BH Entertainment.
 He next played a soldier in the Korean War-set The Front Line, then a grieving firefighter in the 2012 romance drama Love 911.

 Afterwards, he collaborated with the makers of The Chaser for Empire of Gold, a TV series about the power struggle within a rich family living through Korea's turbulent economy of the 1990s, produced by SBS; in this series, he played an antihero.
 Later that year, he starred in melodrama film Way Back Home, playing the devastated husband of a woman wrongfully accused of drug smuggling.
 Go said the reason he chose the film was because he wanted to work with acclaimed actress Jeon Do-yeon, and that through his character he "was able to tackle the challenge of internal and external change".